Bullseye (target)

 The "gold" is the yellow circle at the centre of this archery target.

-The bullseye or bull's eye has, since 1833, been the name for the center of a target and, by extension, since 1857, has been given to any throw, toss, or shot that hits the center.
+The bullseye or bull's eye is the center of a shooting target or dartboard.
+The term has been used as such since at least 1833.
+Since 1857, the term has been used to refer to any throw, toss, or shot that hits the center.
+Striking the bullseye of a target rewards the highest score or esteem in many games and competitions, such as in target archery and bullseye shooting.

 Etymology

 The term "bullseye" had been used since the Middle Ages to describe a hole, in particular where the breadth and thickness of the object was much larger than the hole.
 In this sense, it was commonly used to describe the pontil mark on medieval crown-glass windows, where a blob (bullion, from the French boule) of molten glass was attached to a pole and spun rapidly to flatten it out into a large disk, from which windows were cut.
 The center was much thicker, with a small divot where the pole was attached, and this was referred to as the bullseye.
 The bullseye was too dense for making windows but often used for making crown-glass lenses or deck prisms in ships to let in light to the hold below deck, and these were also called bullseyes.
 By extension, police lanterns with lenses for focusing light into a spot became known as bullseyes.
 This thick glass was also called the crown, and the term bullseye became a slang term to refer to the British crown coin.
 Its use to describe the center of a target was first recorded in 1833, according to the Oxford English Dictionary, or possibly as early as 1813, according to other sources.